How Long Does It Take To Learn a Language?

 This is true of every language.
 Take the time to learn about the culture to better understand the way the language works.

 Lack of motivation is one of the primary reasons people stop learning a language.
 You need to be enjoying your learning to keep going.
-Play games, learn vocabulary for your hobbies, or make friends with native speakers.
+Play games, learn vocabulary for your hobbies or make friends with native speakers.
 There are so many ways for you to turn your language learning into an enjoyable experience.
+The more fun you have, the less you’ll think about how long it takes to learn a language.